qgis/QGIS-Web-Client/README.rst

 3. Installation
 ---------------

+Running the install.sh script will take care of the following requirements.
+Adjust to your needs.

 Requirements (Server):

-- Apache2 - Webserver (Ubuntu: apache2)
+- Apache2 - Webserver (Ubuntu: apache2) with php enabled
 - mod-fcgid (Ubuntu: libapache2-mod-fcgid)
 - QGIS and QGIS Server (best installed from source)